 I found his voter's ID sometime in 2016, when he was in his 80s [age count based on the latest document]; and he was in Davao City, struggling with lung cancer, taken under the care of my sister Ai-Ai, while I had to rush to the house in B'la to oversee the sale of copra the following day.
 I was alone in the house the whole night, when in the wee hours, armed with a flashlight and my reading glasses, I decided to trespass my way through his dust-covered nito bag, to rummage his old and yellowing documents.
 I wonder about the life of that young man, then.
 Below the word occupation, the clerk had written, farmer.
 His entire life was the land and the coconut farm.
-I wonder what gave him so much pleasure then, what made him wince in pain, what made him sad, what were the dreams he dreamed of, what were the thoughts he thought, what were the monsters he feared.
+I wonder what gave him so much pleasure then, what made him wince in pain, what made him sad, what were the dreams he dreamed of, what were the things he thought about so often, what were the monsters he feared.
 "I used to have lots of money because I was always working," he had told me, over and over, while we were in the hospital waiting for his diagnosis.

 The back of the card showed his thumb mark and the date, March 29, 1965, when the voter's ID was issued.
 Both the presidential and legislative elections was slated in November that year, still a good eight months away.
 Pa used to be either dismissive or tyrannical about his views of politics.
-Some time in the past, I could have picked up a hint whether he voted for Macapagal or Marcos, who won the elections that year to the country's highest post, which eventually paved his way to becoming a Dictator.
+Some time in the past, I could have picked up a hint whether he voted for Macapagal or Marcos.
+Sometimes, in fact, I had the vague memory of hearing it, not from his mouth but from the things he refused to say.

 I had the feeling that Pa wouldn't have voted for him.
-But that's only a daughter's opinion.